-If any person refuses or fails upon request to present evidence of his/her identification and proof of his/her authorization to be in the building or on the campus, or if it is determined that the individual has no legitimate reason to be in the building or on campus, the person will be asked to leave and may be removed from the building or campus.
-Crawfordsville Police may be called upon if necessary and the individual issued a Trespass Warning.
+If any person refuses or fails upon request to present evidence of his/her identification and proof of his/her authorization to be in the building or on the campus, or if it is determined that the individual has no legitimate reason to be in the building or on campus, the person will be asked to leave.
+If they refuse, Crawfordsville Police will be called upon and the individual issued a Trespass Warning.